TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilience.md

 * Easy to throw a set of automations together
 * How resilient are they when things go wrong?

+# Backups

+* Home Assistant instance is single point of failure
+* Make sure you have backups enabled.
+Really easy to setup on device backups.
+Only a little more effort to get them uploaded to cloud host of your choice.
+* I used Google Drive

 # Hypervolt Integration Gets Stuck

 * Most sensor updates are pushed from the charger via a websocket
 * Sometimes the updates [stop coming](https://github.com/gndean/home-assistant-hypervolt-charger/issues/88)
 * Need to restart the integration or force a refresh using the Hypervolt app
 * As always, once it happened to me I became incentivised to try and so something about it
-* How can we mitigate the problem
+* How can we mitigate the problem?

 # Redundant Grid I/O Sensor